DanuserLab/GrowthConeAnalyzer/README.md

 ### This repository includes GrowthConeAnalyzer Matlab source code, test data, and help files.
 - The full Growth Cone Analyzer pipeline can currently be run using GCARunFullPipeline.m
-- Please see our ever-expanding GCAManual in the helpFile folder for further information on getting started.
+- Please see our ever-expanding GCAManual in the [helpFiles folder](https://github.com/mbagonis/GrowthConeAnalyzer/tree/master/helpFiles) for further information on getting started.

 ------------------
 #### Citation

 - Please cite the following manuscript when using the GrowthConeAnalyzer software:
-   - ["Automated profiling of growth cone heterogeneity defines relations between morphology and motility" M M Bagonis, L Fusco, Olivier Pertz, and Gaudenz Danuser; JCB 2018].
+   - ["Automated profiling of growth cone heterogeneity defines relations between morphology and motility" Maria M. Bagonis, Ludovico Fusco, Olivier Pertz, and Gaudenz Danuser; JCB 2018].

 -----------------